What is Alternative Dispute Resolution?

 How do I resolve a dispute with an international party?

-The Arbitration and Mediation Center of the World Intellectual Property Organization (the WIPO Center) provides a range of ADR services designed to resolve international disputes for IP and technology.
-Find out more here.
+The WIPO Center provides a range of ADR services designed to resolve international disputes for IP and technology.
+Find out more on WIPO ADR page.